-Ensemble of women resting together in a sensual collective tableau during Silenced No More.
+Women gathered in a sculptural collective tableau during Silenced No More.

 Silenced No More · Artistic work